-TMJ disorders refer to problems with the temporomandibular joint, a hinge-like joint that connects the jawbone to the skull.
-This joint affects how the jaw moves and functions.
-Problems with the joint often lead to difficulty chewing and talking.
-As a result, though TMJ disorders are not lethal, they impact a person's quality of life.
-If left unchecked, TMJ symptoms often worsen and cause chronic problems.
-People who suffer from any of the following symptoms need to visit their family physician to receive a proper diagnosis of Temporomandibular Joint Disorder.
+TMJ disorders are problems with the temporomandibular joint, a hinge-like joint that connects the jawbone to the skull and affects how the bones function.
+TMJ issues often lead to difficulty chewing and talking.
+As a result, though the disorders are not lethal, they impact a person's quality of life.
+If left unchecked, symptoms often worsen and cause chronic problems.
+Various symptoms can point to problems with the temporomandibular joint.

-The most distinctive characteristic of TMJ disorder is a pain in the Temporomandibular joint.
-It manifests when patients use the joint, such as when a person chews, speaks or yawns.
-Some patients complain that jaw pain is worst in the morning right after waking up.
-Patients usually describe a dull, aching throb that comes and goes through the day.
-However, some report that the pain persists throughout the day.
+The most distinctive characteristic of a TMJ disorder is pain in the temporomandibular joint.
+The sensation most often manifests when a person chews, speaks, or yawns.
+Some individuals complain that jaw pain is most pronounced in the morning, right after waking.
+Most people describe a dull, aching throb that comes and goes through the day.

 Receive updates on the latest news and alerts straight to your inbox.